CHILDREN’S BOOKS FOR TEACHING ABOUT BLACK HISTORY MONTH

 Gwendolyn Hooks takes readers through the thrilling story of one of the most important Medical Pioneers in history.
 Viven Thomas’s story of developing a procedure that was used for the first successful open-heart surgery on a child all started with hardships in a mostly white-catered world.
 Thomas dreamed of studying medicine, so he applied to be a research assistant at Vanderbilt University.
 He overcame racism and countless obstacles from his colleagues to create a new era in the medicine for children area, and worked to help advance medical techniques around the world.

-There are plenty more informative and entertaining books to enjoy this Black History Month.
-We hope you enjoy reading these with your family.
-For more book recommendations, see our most recent print issue here, as well as some books by local authors in our Wine & Country Shop and our Kids’ Diversity Reading List.
+There are plenty more informative and entertaining books at the local JMRL libraries to enjoy this Black History Month.
+We hope you enjoy reading these Black History Month Books for Kids with your family.
+For more book recommendations by local authors, visit our Wine & Country Shop and see our Kids’ Diversity Reading List.

 YOU MIGHT LIKE